matlads/andimg/README.md

 $ chmod a+rwx images images/thumbnail/
 ```

 ## Usage

+1. run the app like so:
+``sh
+$ php -S 127.0.0.1:8080
+``

-1. Using your browser go to root of the app. e.g: http://example.com/
+2. Using your browser go to root of the app. e.g: http://127.0.0.1:8080/

-2. Click on the upload link, and then on the browse button.
+3. Click on the upload link, and then on the browse button.
 You can select multiple image files to upload

 ## Maintainers